Carl-Vini/Carl-Vini/README.md

 related to computers instigate my curiosity, and I believe that I have a certain ease in learning related topics.
 With that in mind I signed up for Alura (
 The biggest technology school in Brazil), I took several courses there and also some extra courses on the internet.

-I've been studying programming for a few months, at the moment I'm studying the front-end, with the intention of becoming a full-stack DEV, I already know a lot about the front-end, but at the moment
+I've been studying programming for a few months, at the moment I'm a front-end developer , with the intention of becoming a full-stack DEV, I already know a lot about the front-end, but at the moment
 I haven't delved into the backend yet.
 I have some familiarity with HTML, CSS and JavaScript.
 My next steps are to start with the backend and learn more about React, Angular and others.